 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 30,601, 13,372 total housing units (homes and apartments), and a median house value of $89,389, house prices in Parkersburg are solidly below the national average.
+With 30,601 people, 13,372 houses or apartments, and a median cost of homes of $89,743, house prices in Parkersburg are solidly below the national average.

 Single-family detached homes are the single most common housing type in Parkersburg, accounting for 74.58% of the city's housing units.
 Other types of housing that are prevalent in Parkersburg include large apartment complexes or high rise apartments ( 12.27%), duplexes, homes converted to apartments or other small apartment buildings ( 10.27%), and a few mobile homes or trailers ( 1.46%).